 Similarly, for a body to be able to live is just to live, unless something gets in the way (Soul II.1 412a27–28).
 To remove the potency is for a body to die.
 Being-in-potency does not alternate with or resist being-in-activity: it is the very source that is at work.
 There is no separation, opposition, or contradiction between ability and activity; still, they are two different aspects of the same being: the activity arises continuously from the potency.
 Living beings thus belong to the class of self-changing beings: things that are continuously changing in and through themselves, or because of their being (Met.
 IX.8 1050b28–34).
 Their being is not, then, potency, for potency is a source of change and rest in another.
 So self-changing beings have themselves as their source and being.
 And since to be a natural being is to be a source of change in itself as itself (Met.
 IX.8 1049b8–9), these things move in and through themselves, as heavenly bodies do.52

-In sum: a thing whose being is named through its potency, namely a complete potency or a being-in-potency, is distinguished from mere potency by the fact that a complete potency is a source, not just of any result, but of a particular result—health, a house, an embryo, life.53 This important claim is the subject of the next chapter.
+In sum: if we distinguish between capacities for change and capacities for being, as some scholars do, we must allow the following case: some beings include capacities for change in their very definition.
+Something whose being is named through its potency, namely a complete potency or a being-in-potency, is distinguished from mere potency by the fact that a complete potency is a source, not just of any result, but of a particular result—health, a house, an embryo, life.53 This important claim is the subject of the next chapter.

 A Map of Potency and Activity